 The flame photometry was used to quantify the NaCl.
 The flame photometer was used to determine the concentration of NaCl in a formulation.
 The flame photometer works on principle an alkali metal salt drawn into a non-luminous flame get ionize, absorbs energy from the flame and emits light of characteristic wavelength as the excited atom comes to ground state.
-The intensity of emission is proportional to concentration of Sodium chloride in the solution Sodium chloride consist of sodium and chloride.
+The intensity of emission is proportional to concentration of Sodium chloride in the solution Sodium chloride.
 (11-12)